didier-wenzek/odist/README.md

 - a function to inject one item into an aggregate,
 - a function to merge two aggregates.

+For instance, we can wrap nested lists into a collection:

     type 'a nested_list = L of 'a list | N of 'a nested_list list let fold_nested_list append merge empty =
         let rec fold l = match l with